cyber-shuttle/cybershuttle-md-api/TclTk-gui/README.md

 Go ahead and setup you system using QwikMD, Charmm-GUI, manually, using psfgen.
 In VMD2, cybershuttle submit will also be intergrated in QwikMD.

+Open VMD and click on _Extensions->CyberShuttle Submit_.
+The **CyberShuttle Submit** plugin will pop up.
+Now click on **Get token**.
+A _webBrowser_ will open and you'll be guided to login using your ACCESS our University account.
+Once done, copy the token and click on **Apply**

 ![Slide1](images/Slide1.png)
+*image caption*

 ![Slide2](images/Slide2.png)
+*The 3 steps to get a token. **Get token** will open a web browser, where you can login to CyberShuttle using your Institutional credentials.*

 ![Slide3](images/Slide3.png)
 ![Slide4](images/Slide4.png)
 ![Slide5](images/Slide5.png)